jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 // display 'kitty'
 ```

-**No Error Detected in Plain Javascript**
+**Error Not Detected in Plain Javascript**

 --

 ### Private Properties with Better.js

-Let's add a better.js specification at the end of the constructor
+Let's add a better.js specification at the end of the constructor.

 ```
 var Cat = function(name){